learning-zone/javascript-basics/README.md

 1. Write a program in javascript. abc(2)(3); // Expected output is 5
 1. What is Event delegation and event propagation in javascript?
 1. What is variable shadowing javascript?
-1. What are different types of functions in JavaScript
+1. What are different types of functions in JavaScript?